edgargovea/edgargovea.github.io/_pages/about.md

 Work Experience
 ======

-**Research Asistant** – Universidad de Guanajuato
+* **Research Asistant** – Universidad de Guanajuato

-Revisión y desarrollo de código para el análisis numérico mediante lenguaje de programación Python.
-Desarrollo, revisión y optimización de código para análisis numérico en Python.
-Participación en proyectos de investigación en cosmología, materia oscura y sistemas gravitacionales.
-Colaboración en la redacción de artículos científicos y discusión de resultados.
+Review and development of code for numerical analysis using the Python programming language.
+Development, review, and optimization of code for numerical analysis in Python.
+Participation in research projects in cosmology, dark matter, and gravitational systems.
+Collaboration in writing scientific articles and discussing results.

 Education
 ======

-2021-2025		      **Phd in Physics**, Universidad de Guanajuato
+* 2021-2025  **Phd in Physics**, Universidad de Guanajuato
 Título de tesis: 		‘Fermionic and Bosonic Dark Matter Models’ : A combination of analytical, numerical, and computational methods for solving astrophysical compact objects and analyzing the gravitational particle production of scalar and fermionic dark matter.